|

 Yes!
 Some excellent radio-repair books are listed on

-Your public library may have these, or they can be ordered from
+Your public library may have these, or they can be ordered through a

 Are parts still available?